domarm-comat/crawlMp/README.md

 Results of crawling are then stored in shared list.
 By default, hits are collected in SIMPLE_MODE only and that's the fastest method to crawl as well.
 If other metadata related to hit is required, use MODE_EXTENDED.
-Other workers can pick up and follow link from shared list.
+Other workers can pick up and follow link(s) from shared list.
-For some cases, using only one single process is more effective than spawning multiple processes.
-CrawlMp does it effectively as well.

 # What is in the package #